Pye Telecom History Group - Virtual Pye Museum

 The Out-Station

-Sound Ranging Out-station MKII Radio Link Sound Ranging MKII was a system for capturing the sounds of the firing of enemy guns, and returning the audio to a central station by wireless means, so that the range and location of the guns could be determined.
-Sound ranging was one of the three techniques employed to locate enemy guns, along with Surveying and Flash Spotting.
+Sound Ranging Out-station MKII Radio Link Sound Ranging MKII was part of a system for capturing the sounds of the firing of enemy guns, and returning the audio to a central station by wireless means, so that the range and location of the guns could be determined.
+Sound ranging was one of the three techniques employed by the British Army to locate enemy guns, along with Surveying and Flash Spotting.

-The system consisted of two types of HF transmitter/receiver stations, Wireless Sets Sound Ranging Headquarters Station (WS SR HQ) and Wireless Sets Sound Ranging Out-Station (WS SR OS), each of them transportable.
+The radio system consisted of two types of HF transmitter/receiver stations; Wireless Sets Sound Ranging Headquarters Station (WS SR HQ) and Wireless Sets Sound Ranging Out-Station (WS SR OS), each of them man-pack transportable.

-A Sound Ranging troop consisted of 8 stations, 7 WS SR OS and one WS SR HQ.
-Typically 5 of the Out-Stations would be deployed in a row several thousand yards apart, and would signal the sound of enemy guns being fired back to the Headquarters Station on a narrow band of frequencies around 10 MHz.
-Two additional spotting stations were also equipped with the Out-Station wireless set.
+A Sound Ranging troop typically consisted of 8 stations, 7 WS SR OS and one WS SR HQ.
+Up to 5 of the Out-Stations would be deployed in a row several thousand yards apart, and would signal the sound of enemy guns being fired back to the Headquarters Station on a narrow band of frequencies around 10 MHz.
+Two additional spotting stations were also equipped with the Out-Station wireless set for voice reporting.

 The Headquarters Station

-WS SR HQ station The Headquarters Station is unusual in that it receives the signal from the 5 Out-Stations simultaneously and processes the signals through 5 separate IF amplifiers.
+WS SR HQ station The Headquarters Station was unusual in that it received the signal from the 5 Out-Stations simultaneously and processed the signals through 5 separate IF amplifiers.
 See inside top view and underside view of HQ station and inside top view and underside view of Out-Station.
-A system of pen recording on film was used to create a visual trace resulting from the audio on the received signals.
+A system of pen recording on film rolls was used to create a visual trace resulting from the audio on the received signals.
 The recorders were produced by the Cambridge Instrument Company.

-The equipment circuit design technology used in both stations was derived from the Wireless Set No. 18, and
+The circuit design technology used in both equipments was derived from the Wireless Set No. 18, and

-the equipment is mounted in the case from WS22.
-Separate rotary transformer Power Supply Units No. 16 are used for each station, running from a 6 volt battery.
-The rotary transformer in the PSU provides 150 Volt HT and 40 Volt bias supplies.
+the equipment was mounted in the case from WS22.
+Separate rotary transformer Power Supply Units No. 16 were used for each station, running from a 6 volt battery.
+The rotary transformer in the PSU provided 150 Volt HT and 40 Volt bias supplies.
 See inside view of the PSU showing the rotary transformer and also the remote control unit mounted inside each PSU.
-Note also the small wooden box carrying fuses and generator brushes, which was subsequently used in the mains power supply for the PCR receiver.
+Note also the small wooden box carrying fuses and generator brushes, the concept of which was subsequently used in the mains power supply for the PCR receiver.

 Production life: 1943 - 1945